dotnetthailand/dotnetthailand.github.io/content/web-frameworks/nopcommerce/docker-compose-for-nopcommerce.md

 - .env file

 # Dockerfile
-- SQL Server for Linux image does not have built in database intiliazation like MySQL or Postgres.
+- SQL Server for Linux image does not have built in database initialization like MySQL or Postgres.
 Therefore, we need to create a custom image.
 - We use an existing `mcr.microsoft.com/mssql/server:2019-CU11-ubuntu-18.04` image as a based image.
 - Example content of `Dockerfile`
 ```sh